 Launched in 2012, Manufacturing Day was started by what is now known as The Fabricators & Manufactuers Association, International (FMA) , as a national celebration of manufacturing.
 The day falls on the first Friday of October every year and actually consists of unique events and opportunities to learn about US manufacturing all month long.
 The mission for the day in part includes the creation of a collective voice for manufacturing companies to address their common concerns and challenges, including the public face of manufacturing, common misperceptions, future of the industry and the continued difficulty in finding skilled workers.

-Today National Manufacturing Day has support from a number of well known organizations including NAM - the National Association of Manufacturers and nations largest trade association.
+Today the national celebration has support from a number of well known organizations including NAM – the National Association of Manufacturers and the nations largest trade association.
 Many of the events hosted during this celebration give students and invitees a tour and close look at some successful manufacturers, their facilities and not just what they do, but how.
-Some of the scheduled events, which are hosted all over the country - are open to the public.
+Some of the scheduled events, which are hosted all over the country – are open to the public.

 http://www.mfgday.com/ is a website dedicated to this national day of celebration and has a host of resources for students and others who may be curious about careers and opportunities in the field (which appear very promising!).
-There is an impressive list of scholarships available listed for those seeking degrees and/or certifications.
+There is an impressive list of scholarships available listed for those seeking degrees and/or certifications …(who knew?!).